 So, if “the motor is broken” on yours, it may just be the fuse that has blown.

 One sign that the fuse is probably blown is that a diode test with +ve on phase, -ve on neutral shows open circuit when the Turbo button is pressed (this button bypasses the speed controller, and connects mains power via a bridge rectifier to the DC motor).

-WARNING: treat the metal body of the motor as live (mains voltage) when the unit is plugged in.
+WARNING: Once dismantled the machine contains exposed live mains voltage parts.
+Do not dismantle unless you understand the danger and how to avoid injury.
+In particular treat the metal body of the motor as live (mains voltage) when the unit is plugged in.
 More detail further down.

 Tricky.
 There are a couple of videos purporting to show how to dismantle it, but I reckon they both are filmed after the unit has been dismantled and reassembled.

 First remove the drive-end cover.
 This is held in place by three hooks on the inner plastic part, that engage with square holes on the cover.
 One is above the ejector wedge on the side without the number stamped on it.
 The others are 120 degrees round from that.
 You might be able to get this cover off just by pulling very hard, but otherwise probe with a small screwdriver(s) to push the hooks inwards and disengage them.

 The inner part is glued or welded in to the body.
 This thing is a prick to get out.
 I attacked it with a screwdriver and a scalpel, and still it looks fairly munted.